 Why attend the Indian Dutch Cyber Security School?

 The School has been supported by more than 20 partners since its conception, comprising of governments, organisations and companies.
-Notable mention must be given to the Governments of Karnataka and Telangana in India and The Hague Municipality, The Hague Centre for Strategic Studies and the Embassy of India in The Netherlands.
+Notable mentions must be given to the Governments of Karnataka and Telangana in India and The Hague Municipality, The Hague Centre for Strategic Studies and the Embassy of India in The Netherlands.
 Other supporters include The Hague University of Applied Sciences, the Global Commission on the Stability of Cyberspace, TU Delft, Verizon and Symantec.
-View the full list of our past years' partners here.
+View the full list of our partners in recent years here.

-The School offers a valuable opportunity to participants to gain further expertise in cybersecurity issues.
-Attendants have been benefited by courses focusing on the Internet and Artificial Intelligence to Blockchain and the Internet of Things.
+The School offers a valuable opportunity for participants to gain further expertise in cybersecurity.
+Attendants have benefited from courses focusing on the Internet of Things, Artificial Intelligence and Blockchain for example.
 During lectures, students have been instructed on topics covering multiple disciplines, including engineering, ethics, law and policy.
 This knowledge is further reinforced by assignments, known as "challenges", that students undertake in multidisciplinary groups.
-These challenges are offered and judged by our partners, being governments, companies or academic institutions.
+These challenges are offered and judged by our partner governments, companies and/or academic institutions.

-Part of the School’s success during the past editions of 2018 and 2019 has been the contributions by internationally distinguished scholars in a number of disciplines.
-The programme included lectures by PhD candidate Marco Romagna of Leiden University on Hacktivism and its legal and ethical implications, PhD candidate Scott Robbins of TU Delft on ethical questions around cyber security, Prof. Elif Kiesow Cortez of The Hague University of Applied Sciences on data protection and the GDPR, Prof. Ponnurangam Kumaraguru of TU Delft on privacy issues in social media, Dr. Alexander Klimburg on cybersecurity, information warfare, and the ongoing disputes in cyberspace and many more.
-Participants benefited by more than 20 hours of lectures and more than 10 hours of assignments.
+A key component of the School’s success during the past editions has been the contributions made by internationally distinguished scholars in a number of disciplines.
+The programme included lectures by PhD candidate Marco Romagna of Leiden University on Hacktivism and its legal and ethical implications, PhD candidate Scott Robbins of TU Delft on ethical questions relating to cyber security, Prof. Elif Kiesow Cortez of The Hague University of Applied Sciences on data protection and the GDPR, Prof. Ponnurangam Kumaraguru of TU Delft on privacy issues in social media, Dr. Alexander Klimburg on cybersecurity, information warfare, and the ongoing disputes in cyberspace and many more.
+Participants benefited from more than 20 hours of lectures and more than 10 hours of assignments.

 Professional and social network